Developing frameworks to support digitisation of the distributed national collections beyond 2025

 We’ve lost a year.
 It’s even more urgent now.

-The symposium will explore opportunities for harmonisation and interoperability amongst the collecting communities, organisations, and institutions.
-Participants will discuss possible collaborations, opportunities, actions and solutions for organisations with collections of cultural materials and develop frameworks to facilitate and support the ongoing preservation of these beyond 2025.
+Participants will discuss possible collaborations, opportunities, actions and solutions to develop frameworks to facilitate and support the ongoing preservation of the at-risk magnetic media in Australia’s Cultural Heritage Collections beyond 2025.

 The symposium’s key task will be to identify collaborative approaches for pooling the existing knowledge and experience – locating playback devices and spare parts, training and retaining skilled engineering staff, and so mitigating Deadline 2025.
 This would result in extending the preservation and management of the at-risk ferromagnetic materials (video, audio, data) in our collections into the immediate future.